 A Spot along the Way Home - for children ages 9 - 12 years old

 The Empty Cage - an Easter allegory for children ages 8 - 12 years old

 The Eyewitness - Dramatized Easter story based on Matthew 26-27 and John 18.
 For children ages 8 - 12.

-NEW!
 Another Layer of Easter - Discover the connection between the first Easter and the Day of Pentecost.
 For children ages 8 - 12.